objectbox/objectbox-sync-examples/tasks/client-java/README.md

 - See [`TasksSyncDB`](app/src/main/java/io/objectbox/example/TasksSyncDB.java) on how to set up Sync and perform basic database operations with `Task`

 ## Setup

+> [!NOTE]
+> This project is set up both as a default Gradle multi-project build and a Maven build.

 ### IntelliJ IDEA

 1. Open this directory.
+Choose to open as Gradle or Maven project.
-The Gradle project should sync and is then ready to build.
+   In any case, the project should sync and is then ready to build.

 2. To build and run the application, run [`Main.java`](app/src/main/java/io/objectbox/example/Main.java).